Mark Billinghurst: Career

 Billinghurst is professor of Human Computer Interaction at the University of South Australia (from 2015), professor at the University of Auckland's Bioengineering Institute (from 2018) and director of the Empathic Computing Laboratory.
-He is the founder and formerly the director of the University of Canterbury's HIT Lab NZ for 13 years; he is now an associate professor at the University of Canterbury.
+He is the founder and formerly the director of the University of Canterbury's HIT Lab NZ for 13 years; he was also an associate professor at the University of Canterbury.
 In 2001, Billinghurst co-founded ARToolworks and helped to create ARToolKit, an open source AR development platform.
 He is a founder of the SuperVentures AR/VR fund.
 Billinghurst is part of the New Zealand Government’s Growth and Innovation Advisory Board, being appointed in 2005.
 Billinghurst's previous work includes jobs with ATR Research Labs in Japan, British Telecom's Advanced Perception Unit, an internship with Hit Lab US, Nokia, Google, Amazon and the MIT Media Laboratory.
 During his career, Billinghurst has published over 650 research papers; he is one of the most cited AR researchers.